wei-b0/codexbar-lite/README.md

   <img src="assets/banner.png" alt="CodexBar Lite - your Codex usage, right in your menu bar" width="720">
 </p>

-## Your Codex login is enough
+## Why CodexBar Lite?

+CodexBar Lite exists because checking usage should not require giving an app access to your browser, cookies, or unrelated system permissions.

+It uses the existing Codex CLI session already created by `codex login` and only does what it needs: show your usage.

+## Features

+- Native macOS menu bar app
+- Primary and secondary Codex usage windows with reset times
+- Notifications at 80%, 90%, exhaustion, and credit reset
+- Percentage used or percentage remaining - your choice
+- Automatic refresh with cached usage when offline
+- Launch at login and over-the-air updates with Sparkle
+- No account required

+No dashboards, browser extensions, graphs, themes, or account switching.
+CodexBar Lite stays small because the menu bar is all this job needs.

+## Security model

 Usage trackers often ask you to hand over access to sensitive parts of your Mac just to display a number.

 > **CodexBar Lite does not need Chrome access, browser profiles, cookies, macOS Keychain, Accessibility, Screen Recording, Full Disk Access, or an API key.**

-It reads the same local session created by `codex login` and makes the minimum request needed to show your usage.
-There is no third-party backend, account, telemetry, or analytics.
+CodexBar Lite:

+- Reads only `~/.codex/auth.json`
+- Makes requests directly for your Codex usage
-- See primary and secondary usage with reset times
+- Stores only local preferences and a usage cache

-- Get notified at 80%, 90%, exhaustion, and credit reset
+It does not:

+- Access browser cookies or Chrome profiles
+- Use the macOS Keychain
+- Upload credentials to any third-party server
-- Choose percentage used or percentage remaining
+- Run telemetry or analytics
-- Refresh automatically and fall back to cached usage when offline
-- Launch at login and update over the air with Sparkle

-No dashboards, browser extensions, graphs, themes, or account switching.
-CodexBar Lite stays small because the menu bar is all this job needs.
+The session is used only to request your Codex usage from OpenAI's Codex service.
+Credentials are not sent to a third-party server or stored anywhere else by CodexBar Lite.

+## How it works

 Open the app.
 If no Codex session exists, CodexBar Lite launches `codex login` in Terminal and watches for completion.
 Usage appears automatically when login succeeds.